openbmc/webui-vue/docs/customization/readme.md

                ├─ _motion.scss
                └─ _variables.scss
 ```
-### custom
+### custom Directory
-The `custom` directory imports all the styles needed to customize the UI.
+The `custom` Directory imports all the styles needed to customize the UI.
 These
 are small changes used to reach parity with the OpenBMC Design Workgroup's
 agreed-upon design.
 The file naming convention closely follows the Bootstrap or
 Boostrap-vue library file naming since most of the ruleset selectors in these
 files are based on these two libraries.

-### helpers
+### helpers directory
-The helper's folder contains a set of Sass helper files containing Sass
+The helper's directory contains a set of Sass helper files containing Sass
 variables that establish the custom theme of the application.

 #### _colors.scss